Why Do Veterans Get Mesothelioma?

 - Water Tender

 Many Marines experienced toxic exposure to dust and chemicals on Navy ships and Navy shipyards.
 In addition, dining halls, barracks, and boiler and engine rooms contained asbestos on many bases and outposts.
-Fort Ord in California, New River Air Station in North Carolina, Camp Lejeune in North Carolina, Hawaii, Japan, Korea, and Vietnam are some of the most prevalent locations that exposed Marine Corps personnel to asbestos.
+Fort Ord in California, New River Air Station in North Carolina, North Carolina’s Camp LeJeune, Hawaii, Japan, Korea, and Vietnam are some of the most prevalent locations that exposed Marine Corps personnel to asbestos.

 Marine Corps Veterans most at risk of developing mesothelioma include: